kcotoi/SOLSniperNFT-Releases/README.md

 - Known issues:
   - Unfortunately Firefox does not support Manifest V3 yet so you will not be able to manually import this extension there.

-Will work on implementing these changes for Manifest V2 so all this will also be available there too.